Installation

 CMake supports DESTDIR argument.

-So, if you want to make a package for your distro, you simply have to pass it at "make install" stage: your install files will go to the choosed path.
+So, if you want to make a package for your distro, you simply have to pass it at "make install" stage: your install files will go to the chosen path.

 # make install DESTDIR=/tmp/kvirc-4.0